umeshreddy29/Dagger_Hilt/README.md

 3. add in manifest file :- android.name = ".BaseClass"
 4. add @AndroidEntryPoint to the activity to which we want to get dependency injection .
 5. create ( object class of HiltModules ) with @InstallIn(SingletonComponent::class) @Module
+6. creates @provides function in the hiltmodules object
+7. then use with field or constructor injection